irs1318dev/Fauxbot/docs/FauxbotExercises/GarageDoorExercise.md

 Robotics: 2 (input from sensors)

 ## Implementing GarageDoorMechanism
 We'll now cover the basics that will need to be understood for implementing the GarageDoorMechanism.
-More specific instructions exist in the [Robot Programming Guide](#/Robot%20Programming%20Guide.md)
+More specific instructions exist in the [Robot Code Instructions](#/RobotCodeInstructions/RobotCodeInstructions.md)

 ### Actuators
 #### Motor (Talon)